(Amazon UK link) |

 ‘Beyond our selves’ is semi-biographical, charting the author’s own spiritual journey.
-However, that makes it sound very dry, and it’s nothing of the sort.
+However, that makes it sound rather dry, and it’s nothing of the sort.
 It’s one of the most inspiring and encouraging books I’ve ever read.
 In the first chapter, she asks if her readers are satisfied with who they are and what they have.
 She recounts anecdotes from her own life and that of several people she has met or corresponded with, who realised that their lives were somewhat empty but did not know how to change anything.

 The rest of the book charts her own discoveries, and - very gently - suggests ways in which people can involve God in their lives in new and often exciting ways.
 The second chapter looks at the nature of God, in a way that might seem challenging to those brought up with the idea of God as judgemental or demanding.
 The author talks of the time when her first husband Peter died, and the knowledge that God had his arms around her, upholding her even amidst her terrible grief.
 She describes experiences of others, and mentions her own upbringing with a father who she knew, absolutely, loved her.